henriqueholtz/Aws-Struggle/Compiled/Management & Governance.md

 ## Amazon CloudWatch Logs

-You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, Route 53, and other sources such as on-premises servers.
+You can use Amazon CloudWatch Logs to monitor, store, and access your log files from (Amazon EC2) instances, AWS CloudTrail, Route 53, and other sources such as on-premises servers.

 Amazon CloudWatch Logs enables you to centralize the logs from all of your systems, applications, and AWS services that you use, in a single, highly scalable service.
 You can then easily view them, search them for specific error codes or patterns, filter them based on specific fields, or archive them securely for future analysis